SylviaOne/Repo-hub/README.md

-## Why did the melons plan a big wedding?
-Because they cantaloupe!
+## What do you call a sheep with no legs?
+A cloud.